 Aerial Photography Meaning

 With the advent of aviation, aerial photography entered a new era of advancement.
 The development of airplanes allowed photographers and researchers to capture images from higher altitudes and cover larger areas.
 Over time, cameras evolved, becoming more sophisticated and specialized for aerial photography.
 Today, the use of drones and remote-controlled systems has further revolutionized aerial photography, making it more accessible and flexible than ever before.
 These technological advancements have opened up new possibilities and applications for aerial photography.

-See also Eye In The Sky Aerial Photography
+See also What Is Aerial Photography

+Aerial Photography Meaning